MarkChenYutian/C0VM-ts/README.md

 <img width="387" alt="Screenshot 2022-06-10 234906" src="https://user-images.githubusercontent.com/47029019/173171395-2a55f3d4-23fa-4901-bae7-a8383d038503.png">

 *The yellow highlight indicate that Line 19 is just executed in C0VM*

+### LoadDocumentPlugin

+Defined in `/gui/extensions/loader_ui.ts`, this extension will show up a prompt to guide user to import files into the C0VM code editor.

 ## Project Progress